-This sharp spearhead helps us understand how humans spread across the globe.
-By 11,000 BC humans had moved from north-east Asia into the uninhabited wilderness of north America; within 2,000 years they had populated the whole continent.
-How did these hunters live, and how does their Asian origin sit with the creation stories of modern-day Native Americans?
+This sharp spearhead lets us understand how humans spread across the globe.
+By 11,000 BC humans had moved from north east Asia into the uninhabited wilderness of north America; within 2000 years they had populated the whole continent.
+How did these hunters live?
+And how does their Asian origin sit with the creation stories of modern day Native Americans?

-Including contributions from Michael Palin and American archaeologist Gary Haynes.
+Neil MacGregor tells the story of the Clovis Point, with contributions from Michael Palin and American archaeologist Gary Haynes

 You are at the last episode